 If an area has several inclusions—or flaws—a gemstone cutter may cut the stone into the shape of a heart to better hide imperfections.
-In contrast, a less included area is ideal for a flawless, emerald cut diamond.
+In contrast, a less included area is ideal for a flawless, emerald-cut diamond.
 Size charts often don’t take the stone’s cut into account, and the depth of the gem is also a factor.
-For example, a shallow cut 1.5-carat oval diamond ring may appear the same size as a two-carat oval diamond ring with a deeper cut.
+For example, a shallow 1.5-carat round cut diamond ring may appear the same size as a two-carat round diamond ring with a deeper cut.

 Gemstones are three-dimensional.
 Therefore, you can’t simply add the width of two half-carat stones to get the dimensions for a full carat.
 For reference, a US nickel is almost two mm thick—1.95 mm, to be exact.

 The slimming, little black dress is famous for a reason as it tricks the mind’s eye.
 That philosophy also works for diamonds.
 A long, thin marquise tends to look more substantial than a princess cut stone of the same weight.
 For reference, these are the approximate dimensions for one-carat stones.

 According to a recent study, the most popular weight for an average engagement ring is between 1 and 1.9 carats, with the average carat weight coming in with an actual carat size of around 1.08 carats.
 So, if you're looking to purchase an average carat size engagement ring, aim for a ring somewhere in that range.

 Figuring out how to pick engagement rings can be an intimidating task.
 One of the more daunting questions is “how do I decide the right carat size?”
 Two of the bigger factors that can help you decide what size is right for you are finances and lifestyle.